extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Working with subquery statements

-With subqueries, SQL will be performin
+With subqueries, SQL will be performing two operations.
+The subquery is always performed first.

+When troubleshooting, always evaluate the innermost query